-Kate focuses her practice on defending and counseling multinational companies in matters of privacy, data security and product liability.
-As a core member of the firm’s Privacy and Data Security Practice, Kate has counseled a variety of technology companies, product manufacturers and service providers on their rights and obligations under a multitude of federal and state privacy laws.
+Kate has focuses her practice on defending and counseling multinational companies in matters of privacy, data security and product liability.
+As a core member of the firm's Privacy and Data Security Practice, Kate has counseled a variety of technology companies, product manufacturers and service providers on their rights and obligations under a multitude of federal and state privacy laws.

 Kate previously clerked for The Honorable John E. Steele in the Fort Myers division of the Middle District of Florida, one of the most active federal districts in the country.
 Kate managed a large portion of the court’s civil docket.
 In addition to helping Judge Steele draft orders resolving disputed motions, Kate performed in-depth legal research into complex issues–sometimes matters of first impression–ranging from Spokeo standing, to the enforceability of arbitration agreements, to alleged violations of the Fair Labor Standards Act, to the pleading standard for affirmative defenses, to patent infringement.

 Before her clerkship, she worked as a commercial litigation associate for a large law firm in Pittsburgh, Pennsylvania.
 In that role, she handled a wide variety of commercial litigation matters, including cases involving fraudulent transfers, unfair competition, trade secrets, product label warnings, product recalls, breach of contract and insurance disputes.